 There’s a reason you can so vividly remember picnics in your aunt’s lavender garden, or but you can’t remember how to calculate the correct number of exits per occupancy.
-Different memories form in different areas of the brain.
+This is because different memories form in different areas of the brain.
 So memories with multiple stimuli (sight, sound, smell, touch) involve many neural networks.
 More neural connections in more places in the brain lead to better recall.

 Studying from a book has its benefits – but to really improve your ability to remember the material, add other stimuli.

 Add a sensory experience.
 Add a scent to your NCIDQ study sessions.
-Wear a certain perfume when you study, breathe in a fragrant tea or light a scented candle.
+For example, wear a particular perfume when you study, breathe in a fragrant tea, or light a scented candle.
 This will help store your study session in more than one area of your brain.

 Reading from a book or study guide is a relatively passive activity.
-Add neural stimuli by taking short breaks to quiz yourself.
-Information alone won’t lead to action — knowledge is only as good as its application.
+Instead, add neural stimuli by taking short breaks to quiz yourself.
+Information alone won't lead to action — knowledge is only as good as its application.
 Qpractice makes this easy with content area and building code quizzes.

 Space out your study sessions

-Instead of cramming, space out your study sessions throughout the day and throughout the week.
+Instead of cramming, try to space out your study sessions throughout the day and throughout the week.

 Vary your NCIDQ study techniques

 Stir up some neural stimulation by varying how you study.
-Qpractice gives you lots of options to mix up your tactics with print, digital, written, video, study groups and live chat.
+Qpractice gives you lots of options to mix your tactics with print, digital, written, video, study groups, and live chat.

 Do you habitually study for the NCIDQ Exam in front of the TV?
 It might be time for a change of pace.
 Take your study material somewhere quiet to eliminate distractions and better focus on the material.